Uncategorized

 ab4

-I am happy to explore and share my reservations and hesitations as well as my ongoing intrigue and fascination with yoga and yoga therapy.
+I am happy to explore and share my reservations and hesitations as well as my ongoing intrigue with yoga and yoga therapy.
 My learning from trauma informed approaches, yoga therapy, women’s wellbeing and embodied relational yoga.
 My work with teenagers living with ongoing chronic medical conditions as an art therapist and yoga teacher.
 All informs my approaches to working with the body and mind.

 I hope to connect with anyone who is interested in working with me in Brighton and Hove.

-My intention for yoga therapy sessions is that they will be one to one or small groups, where YOU will have the chance to develop your own individual felt knowledge of your body and experience of being in a body.
+My intention for yoga therapy sessions is that they will be one to one or small groups, where YOU have the chance to develop your own individual felt knowledge of your body and experience of being in a body.
 You’ll get to know and explore ‘yoga postures’ and feel comfortable recognising your own experiences in these shapes over time (you’ll become confident to attend any yoga class with a good knowledge of what feels right for you).
-Your invitation is to come just as you are, to show up, participate/ or not as you feel your way into what is OK for you and empower yourself to connect with and own your own experience and make your own choices (not deferring power to a teacher).
+Your invitation is to come just as you are, to show up, participate/ or not as you feel your way into what is OK for you and choose for yourself to connect with and own your own experience and make your own decisions (not deferring power to a teacher).

 Training Background

 In January 2020 I started Yoga and Somatics for Healing and Recovery course: moving beyond stress, trauma, burnout, anxiety, fatigue and post illness through embodied awareness with Charlotte Watts.
-Just finished this week (June 2022!).
+Just finished this week (June 2022).
 This was an explorative journey to delve into how a compassionate and subtly attentive relationship with our bodies, practice and teaching can help address these common dis-ease states.
 I’m looking forward to being able to share this with people I work with.

 girldancing